na-g/relayctl/README.md

 #README
 relayctl allows a network connected [Raspberry Pi](https://www.raspberrypi.org/help/what-is-a-raspberry-pi/), a.k.a RPi, to toggle a relay controlled power strip, like the [IoT relay](http://www.digital-loggers.com/iotfaqs.html), whenever you lose internet connectivity.
 To determine if the RPi has internet connectivity, it pings a list of hosts provided in the configuration.
+It **assumes** that the relay is **normally closed** (mains power flows when the relay is unenergized).
 ##Installation Prerequisites
 This document assumes that you are running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Jessie or Jessie Lite.
 All command line instructions assume that you are running them on the RPi command line.